xgfone/gconf/README.md

 ## Observe the changed configuration

-You can use the method `Observe(callback func(groupName, optName string, oldOptValue, newOptValue interface{}))` to monitor what the configuration is updated to: when a certain configuration is updated, the callback function will be called asynchronizedly.
+You can use the method `Observe(callback func(groupName, optName string, oldOptValue, newOptValue interface{}))` to monitor what the configuration is updated to: when a certain configuration is updated, the callback function will be called synchronizedly.

 ## Usage